kj/lucid-shopify/README.md

     LucidShopify.config = LucidShopify::Config::PRIVATE_APP

-Additionally, each API request requires authorization:
+Additionally, each API request requires authorisation:

     credentials = LucidShopify::Credentials.new(
       '...', # myshopify_domain
       '...', # access_token
     )

-If the access token is omitted, the request will be unauthorized.
+If the access token is omitted, the request will be unauthorised.
 This is only useful during the OAuth2 process.